bbenz/allaroundazure/content/post/2020-06-18-building-a-push-notifications-client-using-azure-and-xamarin.md

 ---
-title: "Building a Notifications client with Xamarin and Azure: Extending the infrastructure to Windows and adding the Notification Hub - Part 1"
+title: "Building a Notifications client with Xamarin and Azure - Part 1"
 author: Laurent Bugnion
 date: 2020-06-18
 draft: false
 image: 2020-06-18–Laurent-Bugnion-Part1.png
 ---

-# Building a Notifications client with Xamarin and Azure

 ## Extending the infrastructure to Windows and adding the Notification Hub - Part 1